-All the airlines feed traffic between them, and they share a large number of connecting passengers with SIA.
+All the airlines under SIA feed traffic between them, and they share a large number of connecting passengers with SIA.
 60% of SilkAir’s passengers come from SIA.

 The aim of this strategy is to avoid dilution of the core premium brand, Singapore Airlines, and make sure all brands are well-positioned for their distinct segments.

-Building traffic from new geographies: Singapore has only slightly over 5 million people, and geographically it is situated in a position where Singapore Airlines may not be able to tap traffic that originates from that part of the world.
+Building traffic from new geographies: Singapore has only slightly under 6 million people, and geographically it is situated in a position where Singapore Airlines may not be able to tap on domestic traffic that originates from that part of the world.
 For example, there is huge traffic demand between India and Europe.
-Therefore, SIA has decided to launch a new Indian domestic airline called Vistara together with the Indian business conglomerate Tata, serving traffic from a hub out of Delhi in India.
+Therefore, SIA has decided to launch a new Indian domestic airline called Vistara together via a joint venture, with the Indian business conglomerate Tata, serving traffic from a hub out of Delhi in India.
 The Indian aviation market is tough with high taxes, over-regulation and insufficient infrastructure so SIA needs to manage this new venture with care and diligence to succeed.

 Moving forward, SIA needs to keep close to the customer journey and understand how it can better utilize various types of innovation to create better value within the customer experience.